An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Results and Discussion

 Table~\ref{tab:llm} demonstrates the exceptional memory efficiency of our approach\footnote{Also refer to Table~\ref{tab:llm_ablation} in Appendix~\ref{apdx:ranks}, even with $r=128$, our method's memory usage remains significantly lower than that of LoRA with $r=16$.} while achieving comparable accuracy.
 As shown, the accuracies of fine-tuned models remain similar across most PEFT methods, while memory usage varies significantly.
 VeRA, despite having significantly fewer trainable parameters, shows noticeably lower accuracy.
 Notably, our approach consistently requires substantially less memory than all other PEFT methods listed in the table.

-We then demonstrate that strategically assigning trainable parameters saves more memory than merely reducing them, without compromising accuracy.
-We compare \emph{fine-tuning all linear layers} and \emph{fine-tuning only the MLP layers}, with results shown in Table~\ref{tab:llm_FA}.
+We then demonstrate that strategically assigning trainable parameters saves more memory than merely reducing them, without compromising accuracy on commonsense reasoning tasks.
+Section~\ref{sec:memory_trainable_parameters} highlights the importance of the computation graph in memory consumption.
+Strategically assigning trainable parameters can be an effective solution.
+For instance, \citet{shi2024understanding} suggest that layers such as output, down, up, and gate projections contribute more significantly than queue, key, and value projections, which leads to the strategy of freezing queue, key, and value projections.
+We compare \emph{fine-tuning all linear layers} and \emph{fine-tuning only the FFN and output-project layer}, with results shown in Table~\ref{tab:llm_FA}.
 The former requires more memory for the same number of trainable parameters, as distributing trainable parameters across the model increases the need for caching intermediate values.
-Recalling the results from Table~\ref{tab:memory_analysis} in Section~\ref{sec:memory_trainable_parameters}, freezing attention blocks provides significantly greater memory savings than reducing LoRA's trainable parameters.
-Additionally, accuracy remains nearly unchanged.
-Given that Llama models have been pre-trained on extensive datasets, their attention blocks likely already capture crucial patterns for token interactions.
-Our results suggest that freezing these attention blocks maintains performance nearly equivalent to fine-tuning all layers.
+Table~\ref{tab:llm_FA} shows an exceptional memory saving by freezing some layers in attention blocks.
+In addition, the accuracy remains nearly unchanged.
+Given that Llama models have been pre-trained on extensive datasets, their attention layers likely already capture crucial patterns for token interactions.

+We further evaluate models' instruction-following abilities using MT-Bench.
+As shown in Table~\ref{tab:llm_mtbench}, SPruFT with magnitude-based importance falls short of other methods.
+However, incorporating ZOTaylor significantly improves performance: Table~\ref{tab:llm_imp} (Section~\ref{subsec:results_imp}) shows that SPruFT with ZOTaylor outperforms most approaches on instruction-following tasks, ranking second in all cases.
+Only RoSA performs better overall, but it requires substantially more memory than our method.